mickymacirl/CI-P3-FruitHM/README.md

 ### Built-in Python Libraries

 * OS was imported to create a clear function to clear the terminal.
-This improves the user experience when replaying games by removing the previous game and previous menus and making the screen clearer and more structured.
+Both system and name being imported for use in the clear function.
+The clear function improves the user experience when replaying games by removing the previous game and previous menus and making the screen clearer and more structured.

 * random was imported to access the random built-in method for random numbers using randint() method.
 This is used to generate the random pick of the fruit words from the words.py file.

+* sys was imported to use in the delete last line function.

+* time was imported to use in the time.sleep commands in the game loading screen and various other places.

 ### Others